 For DSLR users, you will find a very interesting option known as fill-flash in your camera menu.
 Activate it when you are shooting in broad daylight.
 That flash mode will eliminate any shadows on the subject’s face.

 DSLR users have a lot more options as they can control the intensity of the flash output much more than just the fill-flash option.
 My Nikon allows me to press the flash button on the camera and then choose between different intensities at 1/3rd stop increments.
 It also allows me to choose whether I wish to shoot using the rear curtain sync technique.

 Rear curtain sync is a technique where the flash fires right before the second (or rear) curtain of the two shutter curtains is about to close.
 That helps to freeze the motion right when the flash fires.
 You will be able to tell whether a scene has been shot using the rear curtain sync technique because there’s always going to be a trail (or blur) right before the subject apparently freezes.
 I have already discussed this technique in detail on this website.

 Don’t fire the flash when it is meaningless to do so.
-Let’s say you are photographing a seascape or a cityscape or even a fireworks display.
-Turn of the flash.
-On a DSLR you should be out of the Auto mode or the scene modes because those tend to activate and fire the flash automatically.
-On a compact camera you will need to dig deep into the menu and find a way to switch off the flash.
+Let’s say you are photographing a seascape or a cityscape, or even a fireworks display.
+Turn off the flash.
+On a DSLR, you should be out of the Auto mode or the scene modes because those tend to activate and fire the flash automatically.
+On a compact camera, you will need to dig deep into the menu and find a way to switch off the flash.
 Else use gaffe tape.

 Every flash, even those which are built-in comes with a guide number.
 The guide number is a handy piece of information that tells you how powerful your flash is.
 It is expressed as a number and is always calculated by first selecting the ISO number at 100.
 The formula is aperture value multiplied by subject to flash distance.